A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 Let $V\in\SYT(\lambda)$ denote the standard Young tableau defining the linear row-wise order on $\lambda$, then $V'$ induces the linear column-wise order on $\lambda'$.
 Thereby, also the row-wise algorithm has the property $\abs{\varphi_V^{-1}(W)} = n!/f_{\lambda}$ for all $W \in \SYT(\lambda)$.

-Additionally we want to consider orders defined by any standard Young tableau $U$ of the following form.
-At each step choose column or row.
-Depending on your choice, assign to the leftmost unlabelled cell of each row or to the topmost unlabelled cell of each column the minimal possible entry (see \reff{order}).
-Each such order induces a sorting algorithm $\bphi_U$ such that $\abs{\varphi_U^{-1}(W)} = n!/f_{\lambda}$ for all $W \in \SYT(\lambda)$.
-This can be seen from the fact that during the construction of the hook function after Novelli, Pak and Stoyanovskii a column of the hook function is not altered after the corresponding column of the tabloid has been sorted (see \cite{Sagan}*{Section 3.10}). \end{rem}
+Additionally we want to consider orders defined by any standard Young tableau $U$ which can be obtained by the following procedure.
+At each step choose the top empty row or the leftmost empty column and fill it with the least possible entries (as in Figure \ref{fig:otherorder}).
+Each such order $\prec_U$ induces a sorting algorithm with the property $\abs{\varphi_U^{-1}(W)} = n!/f_{\lambda}$ for all $W \in \SYT(\lambda)$.
+This can be seen from the fact that during the construction of the hook function after Novelli, Pak and Stoyanovskii, once a column of the tableau has been sorted the corresponding column of the hook function is no longer altered (see \cite{Sagan}*{Section 3.10}).